Mehelya

 Mehelya is a genus name of snakes native to Africa.
 Some species formerly assigned to the genus Mehelya are now found in the genera Gonionotophis, Gracililima, or Limaformosa.
-They are collectively called file snakes due to their unusual scalation.
+They are collectively called file snakes due to their unusually small but strongly keeled scales, giving them the impression of a file.
 They are not venomous.

 Etymology

 The generic name, Mehelya, is in honor of Hungarian zoologist Lajos Méhelÿ.
 The specific name, laurenti, is in honor of Belgian herpetologist Raymond Ferdinand Laurent.

 Species

 There are five species within the genus Mehelya.